circleci/circleci-docs/jekyll/_cci2/defining-multiple-jobs.md

 ## Conditionally triggering jobs

-Building on the previous example, suppose you want to build docker images with `setup_remote_docker` only when for builds that should be deployed.
+Building on the previous example, suppose you want to build docker images with `setup_remote_docker` only for builds that should be deployed.
 You can use a config such as the following:

 ```YAML
   build: